reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-04-v2.md

 ### Task 2: Define the storage account container

-In thi stask, you will create a storage account and a container for route.
+In this task, you will create a storage account and a container for route.

 1. On the **Storage accounts** blade, click **vibrationstore<inject key="DeploymentID" enableCopy="false" />**.

-    ![](./media/lab7img13.png)

 The **Containers** blade should appear.
 Since this is a new storage account, there are no containers listed.

+    ![](./media/lab7img13.png)

 1. To create a container, click **+ Container**.
 The **New container** dialog should now be displayed.